• Skip to primary navigation

 • If you don’t want to use olive oil, you can use canola or vegetable oil.

 • I used lean ground turkey in this chili, but you could alternatively use ground chicken or beef.
+If you buy a large pack, then you could also make these Turkey Lettuce Wraps!

 • If you don’t have both red and white kidney beans, you can just use one type.